-10.13 Leave for Domestic Violence and Sexual Assault Victims
+10.14 Leave for Domestic Violence and Sexual Assault Victims

-If an employee is a victim of domestic violence or sexual assault, she/he may take unpaid time off to help ensure the health, safety, or welfare of him/herself and/or his/her child.
-Specifically, the employee may take such leave for the following reasons:
+If you are a victim of domestic violence or sexual assault, you may take unpaid time off to help ensure the health, safety, or welfare of you and/or that of your child.
+Specifically, you may take such leave for the following reasons:

-- To obtain a temporary or permanent restraining order or other court assistance; - To seek medical attention for injuries caused by domestic violence or sexual assault; - To obtain services from a shelter, program, or rape crisis center as a result of domestic violence or sexual assault; - To obtain psychological counseling related to an experience of domestic violence or sexual assault; or - To participate in safety planning and take other actions to increase safety from future domestic violence or sexual assault, including temporary or permanent relocation.
+- To obtain a temporary or permanent restraining order or other court assistance; - · To seek medical attention for injuries caused by domestic violence or sexual assault;

+- To obtain services from a shelter, program, or rape crisis center as a result of domestic violence or sexual assault; - To obtain psychological counseling related to an experience of domestic violence or sexual assault; or - To participate in safety planning and take other actions to increase safety from future domestic violence or sexual assault, including temporary or permanent relocation.

-If the employee needs to take time off for any of the above reasons, he/she should notify his/her supervisor in advance, if possible.
-If the absence is unscheduled, the individual may be asked to provide documentation, such as a police report, court order, or other evidence that the person appeared in court, or documentation from a counselor or domestic violence advocate.
-Although this leave is unpaid, the employee may use her/his accrued vacation if she/he wishes to receive compensation for this time off.
-However, the individual is not required to do so.
+If you need to take time off for any of the above reasons, you should notify your supervisor in advance, if possible.
+If your absence is unscheduled, you may be asked to provide documentation, such as a police report, court order, or other evidence that you appeared in court, or documentation from a counselor or domestic violence advocate.
+Although this leave is unpaid, you may use your accrued vacation if you wish to receive compensation for this time off.
+However, you are not required to do so.

-The employee may also take unpaid time off to recover from domestic abuse or sexual assault.
+You may also take unpaid time off to recover from domestic abuse or sexual assault.
 The amount of leave taken for this reason cannot exceed 12 weeks in a rolling 12-month period.
 The District will maintain the confidentiality of requests for time off due to domestic violence or sexual assault, to the extent possible and as allowed by law.